-During my research for Moon Norway, I found myself in unchartered territory: Vesterålen.
-This remote collection of islands is very much in the shadow of its sibling, Lofoten.
 Yet despite the absence of the dramatic peaks of Lofoten, Vesterålen had beautiful coastal scenery, fantastic drives, and wonderful cycling opportunities.

 It’s also much quieter than Lofoten.
 One of the reasons is simple geography.
 Driving through Lofoten is limited to one road, a road that gets incredibly crowded during high season.

 But with regional capital Sortland at its center, the Vesterålen islands span out in all directions.
 This offers choice and helps to keep the roads, attractions and communities much less crowded.

 One of those communities kept me for a couple more hours than I'd intended.
 Welcome to Andenes and the island of Andøya.

 First up, a little about the island itself.

 The island of Andøya

 The town is at the northernmost tip of Andøya, which is the northernmost island in the archipelago.
 As such, it’s pretty easy to pick out on a map.
 Take a look:

 The drive to Andenes took much, much longer than I’d planned.
 Pay no attention to the estimated driving time on your preferred mapping app, because it is physically impossible not to stop!
 Driving up the west coast of the island, I lost count of the number of times I stopped to take pictures, breathe the fresh air, or just gaze out to sea.